sethtrain/sethtrain.github.io/content/how-im-using-pelican.md

 -------
 There are many static site generators so I did a quick search for "Python static site generator" (Python is still my go to language) and an [article](https://www.fullstackpython.com/static-site-generator.html) that mentioned [Pelican](http://docs.getpelican.com/en/stable/) showed up first.
-I stuck with it and wanted to share how am producing this articles.
+I stuck with it and wanted to share how am producing these articles.

 Python
 ------